 ‘Air!’ the young man screeched.
 ‘I need air!’
 ‘When you want knowledge as you have just wanted air, then you will have knowledge’” (M. Littleton, Moody Monthly, June 1989, p.
 29).

-People often want to be close with God but fail to do so.
+People often say they want to be close to God.
 The problem doesn’t lie with God, but with us.
-If we really wanted to be close with God, we can.
-Too often we approach our relationship with God in a careless and half-hearted way.
-Doing so causes us to miss out on the fact that our relationship with God can’t be approached in some casual way.
+If we actually wanted to be close to God, we can.
+Too often we approach our relationship with God carelessly and half-heartedly.
 Like our unending necessity for air, our relationship with God should be approached as an insatiable need.

-If we truly want to have a relationship with God, then let’s gasp for God like we do for air, let’s hunger for Him like we do for food and water, and let’s long for Him with every fiber of our being!
+If we truly want to have a relationship with God, then let’s gasp for God as we do for air, let’s hunger and thirst for Him like we do for food and water.
+Let’s long for Him with every fiber of our being!